-Defaults by the Borrower may include failure to properly main¬tain the property, failure to adequately insure the property, or fail¬ure to pay taxes on the property as they become due.
+Defaults by the Borrower may include failure to properly main¬tain the property, failure to ensure the property adequately, or failure to pay taxes on the property as they become due.

 The way Borrowers most commonly default is, as you would ex¬pect, by failing to make timely payments.
-If a payment is ever late, we recommend taking the following steps: (1) Check the contract to see if a “grace” period exists.
+If payment is ever late, we recommend taking the following steps: (1) Check the contract to see if a “grace” period exists.
 If so, you must honor it.
 (2) If no grace period exists or if it has expired, phone the Bor¬rower and ask about the payment.
-Insist upon payment, make a note of the date and time of the call and keep this information with your land contract.
+Insist upon payment, note the date and time of the call, and keep this information with your land contract.
 (3) On the same day as the above phone call, write a letter that identifies the default and summarizes any action the Purchaser has promised to perform and mail it, certi¬fied mail, return receipt requested.
-(4) If the above steps do no1 produce the desired results, contact an attorney immediately, Trying to cure a default by yourself can cause problems for you. the Seller.
+(4) If the above steps do no1 produce the desired results, contact an attorney immediately.
+Trying to cure a default by yourself can cause problems for you — the Seller.

 Remember, you are not the “bad guy”…the Borrower is the one not making payments.
-They can sell the property, refinance the property or bring payments current.
-The ball is in their court, so to speak.
+They can sell the property, refinance the property or bring the payments to a current status.
+The ball is in their court.
 Explain the available options and tell the Borrower you are prepared to bring legal action.
 After an ini¬tial phone call and a certified letter, only swift and decisive action taken with the assistance of legal counsel is likely to cause them to act.
-Be honest, firm and considerate.
+Be honest, firm, and considerate.
 Don’t ha¬rass and don’t delay!

 Tips for Selling Property Using Seller Take Back Financing

-Using Seller Take Back financing can be an excellent way to sell your property quickly and at a good price.
-As conventional fi¬nancing becomes even more costly, more difficult to obtain and more time consuming, Seller financing will become even more popular.
-(We estimate that approximately 15% to 20% of property sold is now sold with Seller financing.)
+Using Seller Take-Back financing can be an excellent way to sell your property quickly for a good price.
+As conventional financing becomes even more costly, more difficult to obtain, and more time-consuming, Seller financing will become even more popular.
+(We estimate that approximately 15% to 20% of property sold is sold with Seller financing.)

-If you’re thinking about selling some property and taking back financing, here are some things you should know that could b beneficial to you in the future… especially if you want to sell the mortgage, trust deed or land contract for cash someday.
-The way a mortgage is planned and written can have a lot to do with it sales value in the future.
+If you’re thinking about selling some property and taking back financing, here are some things you should know that could be beneficial to you in the future, especially if you want to sell the mortgage, trust deed, or land contract for cash someday.
+The way a mortgage is planned and written can have a lot to do with its sales value in the future.

 One method is to have three different Realtors do a market analysis on the property, complete with two or three “comparables each.
-(Comparables are properties that are comparable to the subject property and can be used to determine its market value.
-An average of these three analyses will usually give you a good idea of what the property should sell for.
-This service is often free since the Realtors will be competing for the right to list you property.
-(Be advised, though, that Realtors may overestimate the value of your property in order to win the right to list it.)
+(Comparables are comparable to the subject property and can be used to determine its market value.
+An average of these three analyses will usually give you a good idea of the selling price for the property.
+This service is often free since the Realtors will be competing for the right to list your property.
+(Be advised, though, that Realtors may overestimate the value of your property to win the right to list it.)

 A second method is to hire an independent appraiser to do a complete appraisal on your property, which would include (as above at least three comparables.
 This method is more expensive (from $150 to $600) but is also more authoritative.

-The Down Payment - The down payment should be as large as possible.
+The Down Payment – The down payment should be as large as possible.
 A larger down payment means the Purchaser has more equity and owes less, both of which make the contract more se¬cure and thus more saleable.
 Remember, the larger the down pay¬ment, the more your loan is worth.
-Make sure the down payment is paid out of the Borrower’s pocket, not his or her parents’ pock¬ets.
-Politely but firmly ask where the money for the down pay¬ment is coming from and make your selling decision accordingly.
+Ensure the down payment is paid out of the Borrower’s pocket, not his or her parents’ pockets.
+Politely but firmly ask where the down payment is coming from and make your selling decision accordingly.

 Finally, avoid “nothing down” ($0 down payment) Borrowers.
 Making no down payment is a shrewd way to purchase property but a poor way to sell it.
-Making down payments over time ($1,000 today, $1,000 in six months, etc.) is just another ver¬sion of the $0 down Borrower.
-Consider carefully: Do you re¬ally want to sell to a Borrower who is unwilling or unable to financially commit himself or herself to the property?
+Making down payments over time ($1,000 today, $1,000 in six months, etc.) is another version of the $0 down Borrower.
+Consider carefully: Do you really want to sell to a Borrower who is unwilling or unable to commit financially to the property?

 The Interest Rate – The interest rate on your loan should be close to interest rates currently charged on mortgages by banks and savings and loan associations.
 There are legal maximums in most states.
 See your attorney for details.

-Loans can be structured, interest only and a balloon (see Section on Balloons), or for a longer term of years and a balloon.
-This keeps the Buyer’s payment manageable and gets the Seller paid off in the desired time.
+Loans can be structured, interest-only, and a balloon (see Section on Balloons) or a longer-term of years and a balloon.
+These options keep the Buyer’s payment manageable and get the Seller paid off in the desired time.
 If you need any assistance in structuring this type of payment plan, please call us.

-Taxes and Insurance - Lending institutions generally require the buyer to pay one-twelfth of the estimated yearly real estate taxes per month and one-twelfth of the estimated insurance costs in addition to the monthly payment.
+Taxes and Insurance – Lending institutions generally require the buyer to pay one-twelfth of the estimated yearly real estate taxes per month and one-twelfth of the estimated insurance costs in addition to the monthly payment.
 At the end of the year, the money is on hand to pay the taxes and insurance.
-This is also your wisest strategy.
+This option is a wise strategy.
 Since the loan will run over a period of time, there is always the chance property taxes will be raised.
 Be sure to include a clause that provides for increasing the payment when this happens.

-For you, the Seller, the shorter the contract the better.
+For you, the Seller, the shorter the contract, the better.
 To shorten the length of the contract, you can increase the down payment and/or increase the size of the monthly payments.
-Contracts with 10- to 20-year amortizations are common and are preferred to contracts with 30-year amortizations.
+Contracts with 10- to 20-year amortizations are common and are preferred over contracts with 30-year amortizations.

 As a service both to you and the Borrower, don’t set balloon dates that are too near.
 One and two-year balloon clauses are often un¬realistic and create unnecessary difficulties for both you and the Borrower.